Know the Rules

-Recreational fires are defined as, "an outdoor fire burning materials other than rubbish, where the fuel being burned is not contained in an incinerator, outdoor fireplace, barbecue grill or barbecue pit and has a total fuel area of three feet or less in diameter and two feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purposes."
-Recreational fires shall not be conducted within 50 feet of a structure unless the fire is contained within an approved container and allowed only when the installation and use is reviewed and approved by our office.
+Recreational fires are "an outdoor fire burning materials other than rubbish, where the fuel being burned is not contained in an incinerator, outdoor fireplace, barbecue grill or barbecue pit and has a total fuel area of three feet or less in diameter and two feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purposes."
+Recreational fires shall not be conducted within 50 feet of a structure unless the fire is contained within an approved container and allowed only when the installation and use are reviewed and approved by our office.

 Prohibited Open Burning